-Google Team Drives
+Google Shared Drives

-Unlike files in My Drive, files in Team Drive belong to the team instead of an individual.
+Unlike files in My Drive, files in Shared Drive belong to the team instead of an individual.
 Even if members leave BC, the files stay exactly where they are so your team can continue to share information and get work done.

-- Security: Team Drives follow the same security guidelines as your BC Google Drive account, and should not be used to store certain confidential data.
+- Security: Shared Drives follow the same security guidelines as your BC Google Drive account, and should not be used to store certain confidential data.
 Consult the Regulated Data Chart to learn what data can be stored in Google Drive.

-Learn about Team Drives
+Learn about Shared Drives

-Add Members to a Team Drive
+Add Members to a Shared Drive

 - Important: ITS recommends Organizers should give most team members “Edit access” rather than “Full access,” and that each Organizer makes one team member a backup with "Full Access."
 This allows the Organizer to maintain control over who is added or removed from the team.